 HOW THIS SCAM WORKS AND WHAT IT LOOKS LIKE:

-If you’ve received a text message or email claiming you’ve been selected to take part in a survey or receive a prize, you might be the victim of a scam.
+If you’ve received a text message or email claiming you’ve been selected to take part in a survey, receive a prize or are eligible for a new phone for a minimal payment (often of $1), you might be the victim of a scam.

 Netsafe has received many complaints about shopping prize and survey scams that claim to have come from well-known supermarkets such as Countdown, or even phone companies such as Vodafone or Spark.